My Heart Beats in Iloilo: Redesigning the Heart of a City

 The Elements

-A bike surrounded by greenery — representing the city’s tranquility as the "Most Bike-Friendly City" in the Philippines.
-Iloilo has beautiful parks and a cycling culture that defines its character.
+A bike sits among the greenery.
+It marks the city's calm side as the "Most Bike-Friendly City" in the Philippines.
+Iloilo has beautiful parks and a cycling culture that shapes its character.

-The Dinagyang Festival — the biggest festival in Iloilo City.
-People from around the Philippines and around the world fly to Iloilo to celebrate.
-The vibrant energy and movement of the festival is captured in the flowing forms.
+The Dinagyang Festival is the biggest festival in Iloilo City.
+People come from across the Philippines and around the world to join it.
+Its bright energy and movement live in the flowing forms.

-The Iloilo Paraw Regatta Festival — capturing the smooth flow, excitement, and ocean breeze of the annual sailboat race.
+The Iloilo Paraw Regatta Festival captures the smooth flow and thrill of the yearly sailboat race.
+It carries the feel of the ocean breeze.

 The City

-Iloilo is a city of contrasts — centuries-old heritage buildings stand alongside modern developments, world-famous La Paz Batchoy warms the soul, and the Dinagyang Festival fills the streets with color and energy every January.
+Iloilo is a city of contrasts.
+Old heritage buildings stand next to new towers.
+The world-famous La Paz Batchoy warms the soul.
+Every January, the Dinagyang Festival fills the streets with color and energy.

 Logo Applications

-The heart mark was designed to work across every medium — from festival backdrops and city signage to something as personal as a tattoo, symbolizing hometown pride.
+The heart mark was built to work across every medium.
+It fits festival backdrops and city signage.
+It even works as something as personal as a tattoo.
+In each form, it stands for hometown pride.

 The Reception

-The redesigned logo received warm reception from both the public and the design community.
-It mirrors the heartbeat of Iloilo — a city that is both lively and tranquil, capturing not only Ilonggos’ hearts but also the people who witness its beauty.
+The redesigned logo drew a warm response.
+The public welcomed it, and so did the design community.
+It mirrors the heartbeat of Iloilo, a city that is both lively and calm.
+It won over Ilonggos and the visitors who see the city's beauty.

-It’s an honor to have the opportunity in helping shape the visual representation of our beloved city.
-As our logo finds its place, may it mirror the heartbeat of Iloilo — a city that’s both lively and tranquil, capturing not only the Ilonggo’s hearts but also the people who witness its beauty.
+It was an honor for the team to help shape how the beloved city looks to the world.
+As the logo finds its place, may it mirror the heartbeat of Iloilo.
+The city is both lively and calm.
+It captures the hearts of Ilonggos and the people who witness its beauty.